-I’ve been going back through some of my favourite weddings of the past couple of years which I never got around to blogging about, and I came across this one from City Halls and The Old Fruit Market in Glasgow.
+I’ve been going back through some of my favourite weddings of the past couple of years.
+I never got around to blogging about them, and I came across this one from City Halls and The Old Fruit Market in Glasgow.
 Mika and Marc’s timeless wedding at the Old Fruit Market was full of love, happiness and laughter.
-It was a pleasure to be their wedding photographer for this elegant September wedding.
+Above all, it was a pleasure to be their wedding photographer for this elegant September wedding.

-The day started with photography at Mika’s parents’ house.
+The day started brilliantly with photography at Mika’s parents’ house.
 She prepared along with a big group of bridesmaids in a morning full of laughter.
-Then, I popped around to see the boys getting ready in a house nearby.
-The wedding day went perfectly.
+Also, I popped around to see the boys getting ready in a house nearby.
+In fact, the wedding day went perfectly.

 Mika and Marc were the perfect couple to work with.
-They were so happy to immerse themselves in the Documentary Wedding Photography way of working and leave everything in my hands.
+Of course, they were so happy to immerse themselves in the Documentary Wedding Photography way of working and leave everything in my hands.
 We spent a brief part of the reception capturing the formal groups and the wedding portraits and then it was back to all their friends to celebrate.

-Mika’s dad got emotional while making his father of the bride speech and again when he and Mika had their Daddy Daughter dance.
-The crowd shouted their support and encouragement in true Glaswegian fashion and the party rocked on in great style through the evening.
+Mika’s dad got emotional while making his father of the bride speech.
+Not to mention when he and Mika had their Daddy Daughter dance.
+The crowd shouted their support and encouragement in true Glaswegian fashion.
+The party rocked on in great style through the evening.

 I’d like to share these kind words from the couple…

-“We had a lovely look through the photos on slide show earlier and we are very very happy with them, it’s amazing to see all the moments you captured that we didn’t see ourselves on the day!
+“We had a lovely look through the photos on the slide show earlier.
+We are very very happy with them, it’s amazing to see all the moments you captured that we didn’t see ourselves on the day!
 It brings back just how great the day really was.

 Thank you so much for being such a big part of our day and capturing all those special and memorable moments for us to look back on.
 It was great working with you, and we loved how you work and how unobtrusive you were, we felt so comfortable and everything was so natural!”